Removal from the Michigan Sex Offender Registry

 - The offender was convicted of (a) crime against nature or sodomy against victim under 18, or (b) gross indecency victim 13-17 years old, or (c) 2nd Degree CSC and “that other person is under the jurisdiction of the department of corrections and the actor is an employee or a contractual employee of, or a volunteer with, the department of corrections who knows that the other person is under the jurisdiction of the department of corrections,” AND the victim was 16 years or older at the time of the offense, AND the victim was not under the custodial authority of the offender at the time of the offense.

-What should I do if I believe I am eligible to petition for removal or a reduction?
+What should I do if I believe I am eligible for removal from the Michigan sex offender registry?

-It is very important that you hire the best lawyer you can to help you because individuals who are currently on the Michigan Sex Offender Registry may only submit a petition for removal once and only once.
-Although no lawyer can ethically guarantee that your petition for removal or a reduction will be successful, it is critically important to do everything right the first time so that you have the best chance of success.
+It is imperative that you hire the best lawyer you can to help you because individuals who are currently on the Michigan Sex Offender Registry may only submit a petition for removal once and only once.
+Although no lawyer can ethically guarantee that your petition for removal or a reduction will be successful, it is critically important to do everything right the first time to have the best chance of success.

-Call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation and case evaluation or complete a Request for Assistance Form and we will promptly contact you.
-Some cases can be complicated and you may need to hire us to review your case for eligibility.
-In other cases, the options are evident and we can help determine a strategy for you right away.
-We look forward to helping you with removal from the Sex Offender Registry or a petition for a shorter registration requirement.
+Some cases can be complicated, and you may need to hire us to review your case for eligibility.
+In other cases, the options are evident, and we can help determine a strategy for you right away.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. looks forward to helping you with removal from the Sex Offender Registry or a petition for a shorter registration requirement.